opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/interiorcatchment.envelopingcatchment](/req/hy_hydrofeature/hydrocomplex/interiorcatchment.envelopingcatchment) |

 ##### 7.4.2.5	Outfall
 The HY\_Outfall feature type (Figure 28) conceptualizes the hydrologically determined outfall of a corresponding catchment (Figure 20).
 The logical outfall represents the logical place where a catchment interacts with another catchment, i.e. where the outflow of a contributing catchment becomes inflow into a receiving catchment.
 A catchment may receive flow from several catchments or contribute flow to several catchments through a single logical outfall.
 Logically placed in reference to a catchment which links inflow and outflow, an outfall has a position relative to another outfall that is 'fixed' by the catchment.
-Through unique identity, each outfall feature may associate different outfall realisations within an hydrologic complex given that each realization has the same hydrologic determination.
-This includes the topological realisation as a node in terms of the 'boundary' of a catchment edge.
+Through unique identity, each outfall feature may associate different outfall realizations within an hydrologic complex given that each realization has the same hydrologic determination.
+This includes the topological realization as a node in terms of the 'boundary' of a catchment edge.

 ![Figure 28: Outfall (UML class diagram)](figs/fig28.png)
 Figure 28: Outfall (UML class diagram)